The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Offers Telehealth

-Paolo Moretti is a Neurologist in Salt Lake City, Utah.
+Paolo Moretti is a Neurologist practicing medicine in Salt Lake City, Utah.
 Dr. Moretti is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Thalamotomy, and Deep Brain Stimulation.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Drug Induced Dyskinesia, Movement Disorders, Parkinson's Disease, Thalamotomy, and Deep Brain Stimulation.

 When should I see an Opsoclonus-Myoclonus Syndrome doctor in Utah, US?